Meteor-Community-Packages/meteor-publish-composite/README.md

                 },
                 children: [
                     {
-                        find(secondTierDocument, topLevelDocument) {
+                        collectionName: 'alt', // Docs from this find will be published to the 'alt' collection find(secondTierDocument, topLevelDocument) {
                             // Called for each second tier document.
 These find functions
                             // will receive all parent documents starting with the nearest